 Citation and his team hit a bump in the road when his jockey, Al Snider, disappeared after a boating accident.
 Eddie Arcaro stepped in, but lost his first race with Citation.
 This created worry for the team, but they came into stride for the 1948 Kentucky Derby®.

 Citation took the lead at the Derby proving there was no contest between him and the other horses and came out winning by three and a half lengths.
 Ben Jones, Citation’s trainer, was very eager for the Preakness Stakes, as he was so sure his horse would win.
 Making Jones proud, Citation dominated the racetrack during the second leg of the Triple Crown™, winning by a huge eleven lengths.

 As he entered the last leg, the Belmont Stakes, Citation soared through the track with flying colors and claimed the Triple Crown™.

-Witness the Last Leg of the Triple Crown™ at the Kentucky Derby® 2018
+Witness the First Leg of the Triple Crown™ at the Kentucky Derby® 2018

 Derby Experiences is the ONLY Official Partner of Churchill Downs® and guarantees that your Kentucky Derby® tickets are packaged with exclusive extras that you cannot obtain from anywhere else.
 Here is a highlight of one of our Official Ticket Packages: